-Use tax revenue increased 8.6 percent to \$232.6 million in FY 2021-22 and is forecast to increase by an additional 9.8 percent in FY 2022-23 to \$255.5 million.
-In FY 2023-24, revenue is expected to fall by 2.1 percent to \$250.2 million.
-This is an upward revision of \$12.4 million from the September forecast for FY 2022-23 following above-expectation collections in the fiscal year thus far.
-FY 2023-24 is revised up by \$7.5 million due to elevated base effects, however, growth is revised down from -0.1 percent to -2.1 percent due to an economic slowdown over the second half of 2023 weighing on revenue.
-With an elevated oil price forecast in the near-term, higher levels of capital investment in the oil and gas industry are expected to contribute to use tax growth to some extent during FY 2022-23.
-However, an expected overall consumer activity slowdown is forecast to outweigh the upside and create downward pressure on revenue in FY 2023-24 as capital investments in the energy and housing industries are expected to retreat.
-Use tax growth is expected to rebound in FY 2024-25 with collections forecast to grow 5.5 percent to \$264.1 million.
-These projections continue to assume that the trade-off between sales and use tax revenue as a result of HB 19-1240, which codified the state's sales tax rules in response to the South Dakota v.
+Use tax revenue increased 8.6 percent to \$232.6 million in FY 2021-22 and is forecast to increase by an additional 9.4 percent in FY 2022-23 to \$254.5 million.
+This reflects a small \$1.4 million downward revision from March with collections coming in just below expectations.
+In FY 2023-24, revenue is expected to fall by 4.2 percent to \$243.9 million and is revised down by \$2.5 million from March.
+Elevated energy prices in FY 2022-23 along with residential construction activity has contributed to higher use tax growth relative to sales tax growth to some extent during this fiscal year, but an expected overall consumer activity slowdown is forecast to create downward pressure on revenue in FY 2023-24, while capital investments in the energy and housing industries are expected to retreat, as well.
+The result is a steeper reduction in expected use tax revenue compared to sales tax revenue as use tax revenue is more responsive to fluctuations in the housing and energy market compared to sales tax.
+Use tax growth is expected to rebound in FY 2024-25 with collections forecast to grow 9.0 percent to \$265.9 million.
+These projections continue to assume that the trade-off between sales and use tax revenue as a result of HB19-1240, which codified the state's sales tax rules in response to the South Dakota v.
 Wayfair ruling, has largely leveled off to a new equilibrium relationship between sales and use tax collections.